seymenbahtiyar/UiPath_Useful_Links/README.md

 # UiPath Useful Links

-This repository contains useful links related to Uipath, a leading platform for robotic process automation (RPA).
+This repository contains useful links related to UiPath, a leading platform for robotic process automation (RPA).

 !!!
 Important Note: Do not forget to consider the version information of the product you are using (example: Orchestrator 2022.10) while examining the links and documents!